Easter Vigil: Catholic Church

+Revisions

-The 20th century saw two major revisions of the Roman-Rite Easter Vigil liturgy.
-The first occurred in the 1950s under Pope Pius XII.
-Previously, the Vigil liturgy was held on Holy Saturday morning.
+On 9 February 1951, Pope Pius XII issued decree Dominicae Resurrectionis, instituting several changes to the Easter Vigil in an experimental basis.
+Previously, the Easter Vigil was held on Holy Saturday morning.
+He changed the hour of the celebration to after sunset.
+Pope Pius XII made the changes obligatory in 1956.

 Outside the church the Easter fire was lit and blessed, and five grains of incense were blessed.
 All lamps and candles within the church were quenched, so as to be relit later with the new fire.
 The rubrics did not envisage electricity or gas lighting.

-At the church entrance, in the centre of the church, and then at the altar, each of the candles on a triple candlestick was lit from a candle that had been lit from the new fire.
+At the church entrance, in the center of the church, and then at the altar, each of the candles on a triple candlestick was lit from a candle that had been lit from the new fire.
 On each occasion, this was followed by a genuflection and the chanting of "Lumen Christi".
 During the singing of the Exsultet, which then followed, the five grains of incense were placed in the paschal candle.
 The paschal candle was lit from one of the candles on the triple candlestick.

-The Liturgy of the word consisted of twelve readings, for the most part without responsory chants: the seven mentioned above except the fourth and seventh, plus the account of the Flood (Gen 5–8) as the second; followed by a different one from Ezekiel (37:1-14), plus Isaiah 4:1-6, Exodus 12:1-11 (the introduction of the Paschal rites, also read then on Good Friday but now on Holy Thursday), Jonah 3:1-10, Deuteronomy 31:22-30, Daniel 3:1-24.
+The Liturgy of the Word consisted of twelve readings, for the most part without responsory chants: the seven mentioned above except the fourth and seventh, plus the account of the Flood (Gen 5–8) as the second; followed by a different one from Ezekiel (37:1-14), plus Isaiah 4:1-6, Exodus 12:1-11 (the introduction of the Paschal rites, also read then on Good Friday but now on Holy Thursday), Jonah 3:1-10, Deuteronomy 31:22-30, Daniel 3:1-24.
 The prayers after the readings were preceded by Flectamus genua and a genuflection, except for the last.
 After the Old Testament readings the baptismal font was blessed, and the conferral of baptism was envisaged, though rarely performed.